S

 Who Should Skip beehiiv

 Avoid beehiiv if you run an ecommerce business.
 The platform has zero ecommerce features -- no product integrations, no abandoned cart flows, no purchase-behaviour triggers, no revenue attribution.
-Klaviyo, Omnisend, or even Drip are purpose-built for ecommerce in ways beehiiv is not and does not intend to be.
+Klaviyo, Omnisend, or even Drip are made specifically for ecommerce in ways beehiiv is not and does not intend to be.

 Avoid it if you need complex automation or segmentation.
 The lack of a tags and lists system is not a minor limitation -- it fundamentally restricts what you can do with subscriber data.
 If you need behaviour-based automation, conditional workflows, or sophisticated segmentation, Kit (free for up to 10,000 subscribers with visual automation) or ActiveCampaign ($19/month with 135+ triggers) will serve you far better.